jp434/EVE-Price-Check/README.md

 ### Depth tab
 - Enter an item name (e.g. `Tritanium`, `PLEX`) and one or more regions, comma-separated (e.g. `Jita, Amarr, Dodixie`).
-Hub names like "Jita" are automatically mapped to their region ("The Forge").
+The major trade hub names like "Jita" are automatically mapped to their region ("The Forge").
+Otherwise, region names are used (including "Yasna Zakh" for Zarzakh).
-- Click **Query** (or press Enter).
-- Each region gets its own panel: best bid/ask/spread, a depth chart (bids stepping left, asks stepping right from the spread), and tables of the top 10 price levels per side.
 - PLEX is a special case — it trades on a single unified global market, not per-region.
 The app detects this automatically and shows the global PLEX book regardless of which regions you typed in.

 ### Arbitrage tab
 - Enter an item and **two or more** regions to compare.
-Every directional pair is checked (e.g. with 3 regions, that's 6 directions: A→B, B→A, A→C, C→A, B→C, C→B).
 - For each pair, "buy" = the source region's best ask, "sell" = the destination region's best bid.
 - Set your **Accounting** and **Broker Relations** skill levels (0–5) and